 Now that you have created the required question templates to build out the decision tree we will start to do that.

 First, you start by selecting the question template of the first question in the decision tree (This is where proper planning will help with the process).
 Then you will link it to the following question by typing the Question Template ID into the Next Question are as shown below.

 You will then navigate to the next questions question template where you will add answer option to this question (adding answer options can be done at this point or when first creating the question template).
 Once you are on the question template you will scroll down until you see the New Answer Option button and you will select it.
 It will open up a display that looks like what is below and you will fill out the fields.

 When creating that Answer option you can put the Question Template ID of the next question you would like to be brought up when that answer option is selected.
 If you have more than one answer option to add at this point you would click the Save & New button and repeat the steps appropriately

 Once your answer options are created and the next questions are configured it should look like this

 You will continue to repeat the steps of going to the next question and adding in answer options as well as next questions dependent on those answer options.
 This process can be repeated as many times as necessary to build out the desired decision tree that meets your criteria

 A popular question type that is used to end a long chain of the decision tree is a Results question.
 This allows you to display a page that is configured to record the desired information, such as a picture of the deficiency, comment, and priority.

-Then on this page you will check the boxes of the field that you want displayed when a Result question is reached in your survey.
+Then on this page, you will check the boxes of the field that you want displayed when a Results question is reached in your survey.
 Then you will click Save.

 Once you have completed all these steps you will have created an assessment that utilizes decision tree logic to collect information in relation to an inspection.